M4he/Linux/Hardware/MacBookAir7,2.md

 - for Debian 8, the Live CDs won't boot as they don't include EFI, use the general installation discs!
 - Debian will install in such fashion that it boots GRUB per default, in order to boot OSX hold down the alt key at powerup

+## Kernel

+I recommend enabling the backports repository and installing the **4.9** kernel.
+This was the first thing I did after installing, so I can't comment on how well the original 3.16 kernel performs.

 ## Suspend-related problems

 ### Problem #1: instant wakeup on suspend